The Tarot Inspires You !

 • Figure on face (Triadic cards) over expressing, going to extremes.

 Notice the object of a figure’s gaze or gesture; also notice what in the image rises.
-Visit MARSEILLES MINIS in the menu above for short practice exercises.
+Visit MINI LESSONS in the menu above for short practice exercises.

-The FOOL is the face of humanity, every soul on its journey through life .
-The dog or cat may be a companion pet, a dog chasing a stranger, or a metaphor for something that “dogs” you (bad habit, unpaid debt, etc.).
+The FOOL is every soul on the path through life.
+The dog or cat may be a companion pet, a dog chasing a stranger, or a metaphor for something that “doggs” you (unpaid debt, past mistake, etc.).

-Upright: Departure • Travel • An adventure • A new beginning • Seeking work, a mate, a place to live, information, etc. • Is he unconventional, running away or distracted by something at right?
-Reversed: Indecision • Feeling exposed / vulnerable • Blocked, disadvantaged • Stubborn • Foolish • False pride • A criminal.
+Upright: Departure • A new beginning • An adventure • Travel • Seeking work, a mate, a place to live, information, etc. • Is he running away or distracted by something at right?
+Reversed: Indecision • Feeling exposed / vulnerable • Blocked, disadvantaged • Stubborn • Foolish • False pride • Trouble maker.
 Left tilt (face up): High ambitions • An up-hill journey OR he may be held or pushed back.
 Right tilt (face down): Down-hill path, poor choices • A quitter, always moving on.
-Did the animal (or whatever “dogs” him) take him down, or is he distracted by something below?
+Did the animal (or whatever “doggs” him) take him down?
+Or is he distracted by something below?
+See a discussion of this card in excerpts 1-4 under Booksin the menu. ###

-The JUGGLER uses will, skill and focus to manipulate his world, support himself, and contribute to society.
-The card represents one’s work or occupation as a craftsperson, peddler, entertainer, mage, or a trickster, but also the acquisition of those skills as a student, apprentice or teacher.
+The JUGGLER uses skill, will, and focus to manipulate his world, support himself, and contribute to society.
+This is one’s work: craftsperson, peddler, entertainer, mage, or a trickster, but also the acquisition of those skills as a student, apprentice or a teacher.

-Upright: Taking action, using skill and initiative.
-This includes knowledge, communication and social skills.
-It shows dexterity and confidence.
-A trained professional has knowledge and skills not understood by the general public.
-He may be known as a magician.
-Reversed: Possibly weak will or low ambition or opportunities blocked • Deception or skills used to victimize others • Loss of professional standing. • Dislike of job or career choice.
-ALTERNATIVELY: Because the table has risen to the top, this may be a workaholic.
-Left tilt (face down): Unrewarding work, feeling trapped • Boredom • Burn-out • A distraction below?
-Right tilt (face up): Hesitation • Inexperience • Self-doubt.
-Inattention or distractions • Pipe dreams.
-Perhaps his little used skills are falling off like his tool pouch! ###
+Upright: Taking action, using abilities, and social skills with dexterity and confidence.
+Having knowledge and skills not understood by others, he may be known as a magician.
+Reversed: Low ambition or opportunities blocked • Skills used to deceive others • Loss of professional standing. • Dislikes his work.
+ALTERNATIVELY: The table has risen to the top, so this may be a workaholic.
+Left tilt (face down): Feels trapped • Boredom • Burn-out • Distraction below?
+Right tilt (face up): Hesitation • Inexperience • Self-doubt, distractions or pipe dreams.
+Are his skills falling off like his tool pouch! ###

 Upright: The Priestess exemplifies dignity, poise and discretion; she promotes education, high ethical standards, compassion, benevolence and generosity.
 Reversed: Her attributes are weak or absent.
 There may be indiscretion, neglect of the spiritual self.
 Desecration, humiliation.
 Unwanted sex.
 Face down: The pomegranate tree rises in importance, her skills are in full bloom.
 She shows her book to someone below—something to know and remember.
 A prophesy or revelation.
 Tilted right: She upholds ancient wisdom and is dedicated to high principles.
 Lying down may mean health problems or needing rest.
 Too much reading in bed? ###

 The EMPEROR, masculine sovereign of the earthly realm, personifies structure, order and regulation.
 The father archetype, he guides, protects and provides for those under his authority.
 His strength of character, intelligence, and competence make him a respected ruler and Commander-in-Chief of a military.
-He is the ideal of a principled and benevolent ruler.
-Complementing the Empress, the Emperor’s 4–an even stable number, is appropriate here for he provides the safety and stability that supports the Empress’ productivity
+The ideal of a principled and benevolent ruler.
+Complementing the Empress.
+The Emperor’s 4–an even number, is appropriate here for he provides the safety and stability that supports her productivity

-Upright: He embodies masculine authority and virility, is intelligent, protective and possibly stern, but fair and merciful.
-Reversed: Loss of power, misuse of authority, corruption, scandal and shame.
+Upright: He is, protective and possibly stern, but fair and merciful.
+Reversed: Loss of power, misused authority, corruption, scandal and shame.
 A tyrant.
 An absent or abusive spouse or father.
-Tilted left: Overbearing / controlling narrow-minded extremism.
+Tilted left Overbearing, controlling narrow-minded extremism.
 A micro-manager possibly threatening the figure in a card below.
-Tilted right: Looking up, he may be aspiring to power or higher office.
-OR he may be weakened, perhaps a lame-duck ruler.
+Tilted right: Aspiring to power or higher office.
+OR weakened, perhaps a lame-duck ruler.
 There could be incompetence, illness, immaturity, or infertility. ###

 The PRIEST is the masculine counterpart to the Priestess.
-Her spirituality is inner and private; his is the outer, culturally sanctioned expression of spirituality.
+Her spirituality is inner and private; his is outward, culturally sanctioned.
 He represents not only formal religion, but ALL ritual and ceremony both sacred and secular (graduations, initiations, recognitions of achievement).
 Such events raise our vibrational consciousness, extol high principles, and encourage us to serve the greater good.
 Ideally, he is a benevolent counselor.

-Upright: Possibly an inner guide, but usually the cleric or teacher of a formal religion.
+Upright: May be an inner guide, but usually the cleric or teacher of a formal religion.
 Anything related to religion, its agents, institutions or property.
 All ritual and ceremonial events.
 Reversed: Loss of position.
 Misuse/abuse of authority.
 Financial, psychological or sexual victimization by a cleric or counselor.
-Forcing religious conformity or limits rights of dissenters.
+Force religious conformity or limits rights of dissenters.
 Weaponized religion.Tilted left: May be referencing the card above.
 (Always notice the object of a gaze or gesture.)
 On back: Doubt / loss of faith.
 A fearful priest hides behind his staff of office.
 Hypocrisy.
-The use of religion to justify prejudice, intolerance and violence.
+Religion used to justify prejudice, intolerance and violence.
 Tilted right: Overbearing control, doctrinal rigidity, fanaticism.
 Use of fear to force religious observance or conversion. ###

 Upright: Love, commitment, any choice.
 A group decision or pleasant social gathering.
 Reversed: Indecision, fear of commitment, poor choice, disharmony, a pledge broken.
 Tilted left: Cupid rising brings a new love or friendship.
 A young woman is held in high regard.
 Tilted right: A mother (or virtue) is respected, her counsel and approval are sought and received.
 An auspicious beginning.
 Alternatively: a wife prevails over a young distraction.
 At worst: an overbearing mother. ###